Skip to content

 3) Signage depends on access and visibility

 If you’re in a large center, signage can be the difference between being found and being invisible.
-Sign rights often interact with site plans and REAs.
+Sign rights often interact with site plans and REAs — another reason to get the recorded documents up front.

 Tenant-friendly negotiation points

-- Protect key access points (no closure without alternatives).
+2. Protect key access points (no closure without reasonable alternatives).

-- Add remedies if access is materially impaired (temporary abatement or termination after extended impairment).
+4. Add remedies if access is materially impaired (temporary rent abatement, or termination after extended impairment).

-If redevelopment rights exist, review them together with parking/access (see /blog/demolition-redevelopment-clauses).
+If redevelopment rights exist, review them together with parking/access — see demolition & redevelopment clauses.

 How BizLeaseCheck helps

 This article is for informational purposes only and is not legal advice.
-Parking/access rights often depend on site-specific recorded documents and local codes.
+Parking and access rights often depend on site-specific recorded documents and local codes, which vary by jurisdiction.
 Use this guide as a checklist and consult qualified professionals for your situation.